EvaMaeRey/readme2pkg/README.md

 <!-- badges: end -->

-I would like to

-  - educate on new strategies for extending ggplot2
-  - I would like to extend ggplot2
+I would like to:

-  - I like to have more fun while developing by doing so colaboratively\!
+  - have more fun while developing by doing so collaboratively\!
-  - I’m happy to work with non-package developer and would like my decision to be informed by their expertise.
+  - work with non-package developer and have my decision to be informed by their expertise - possibly getting their feedback right in github?
-  - All these goals, but limits on time
+  - keep better track of where I am in the development process.

 ## Other’s reflecting on how it might be difficult to find the ‘narrative’ from an R package